hannapoli/ft_printf/README.md

 printf() returns an int to check for errors:
 * (+) value = success;
 * (-) value = error.

+It is a variadic function (accepts a variable number of arguments instead of the fixed one).
+The variadic function must have at least one mandatory argument.

+When someone calls the printf(), we don't know in advance how many elements the person wants to display (how many times the format specifier will be used).
 -------------------
 variable argument lists